 Overview

-Yale IR residency received continued accreditation from the ACGME in 2019.
-We offer three IR Internship-Residency positions per year.
-We are accepting IR Intern-Residency applications through ERAS/NRMP on a yearly basis.
-Residents who complete this program are prepared for academic or private practice interventional radiology and can apply for dual diagnostic radiology/interventional radiology certification.
+The Yale IR residency offers three Integrated IR Internship-Residency positions per year.
+We are accepting applications through ERAS/NRMP on a yearly basis.
+Residents who complete this program are well prepared for IR in both academic and private practice and can apply for dual diagnostic radiology/interventional radiology certification.
+We currently have eighteen integrated residents (PGY 1-6) in addition to several ESIR and independent IR residents.

 Integrated IR Residency